Frequently asked questions

 Regular parental leave

-Each parent (or a guardian responsible for the care and upbringing of the child) is entitled to up to 26 weeks of parental leave.
-This leave is to be taken during the first 8 years of the child's life.
+Every parent (or guardian responsible for the care and upbringing of the child) is entitled to a maximum of 26 weeks of parental leave.
+This leave must be taken during the first 8 years of the child's life.
 Most of this leave is unpaid (regular parental leave).
-You may take the leave all at once or divided over a certain period of time.
+You may take the leave in one go or spread it over a certain period.
 For example, a number of hours per day spread over several weeks.
 Or a number of days per week spread over several months.

-Please note that regular parental leave you must have at least two months before the start date.
+Please note: you must take regular parental leave for at least two months before the start date.

 Paid parental leave

 A small portion of parental leave is paid (paid parental leave).
-Of the 26 weeks of parental leave, employees are entitled to up to 9 weeks of paid leave.
+Employees are entitled to a maximum of 9 weeks of paid leave out of the 26 weeks of parental leave.
 These are the conditions for paid parental leave:

 - Paid parental leave can only be taken during the child's first year of life.

-- The leave may be taken all at once or spread over a specified period.
+- The leave may be taken in one go or spread over a certain period.

-Paid parental leave, like additional birth leave, is paid by the UWV.
-Again, the benefit you receive is a maximum of 70% of your hourly wage.
-UBN pays only the vacation days on the paid parental leave.
-The number of weeks of paid parental leave you take is subtracted from the 26 weeks of unpaid leave you are allowed to take in the child's first 8 years of life.
+Paid parental leave, like supplementary birth leave, is paid by the UWV.
+Here too, the benefit you receive is capped at 70% of your hourly wage.
+UBN only pays for vacation days during paid parental leave.
+The number of weeks of paid parental leave you take is deducted from the 26 weeks of unpaid leave you are entitled to take during the first 8 years of your child's life.

-At least 4 weeks before your paid parental leave begins, request leave from your UBN office via email.
-Please include the following information:
+At least 4 weeks before your paid parental leave begins, submit a request for leave to your UBN office via email.
+Include the following information:

 - Start and end date of your leave